 • A minimum of five years of experience working in at least one of the following fields:

 - Development banks

 - Management consulting

 TO APPLY, please send a CV listing at least two references and Letter of Motivation to email@example.com with the subject line “Application: Health Financing Associate.”

 Please confirm your eligibility for employment in Switzerland (ie. working permit type) in the Letter of Motivation.

-Applications will be reviewed on a rolling basis until Friday, May 31, 2019.
+Applications will be reviewed on a rolling basis.
+We encourage interested applicants to apply ASAP.